Carolyn Pluim, Ph.D.

 - Ph.D.
 Georgia State University, Atlanta, Educational Policy Studies, Social Foundations of Education

 Gard, M. and Pluim, C. (formerly Vander Schee).
 (2014).
 Schools and Public Health: Past, Present, Future.
 New York: Lexington.

-Vander Schee, C. & Gard, M. (2014).
-Happy, Healthy and Ready to Teach Or, Why Kids Can’t Learn from Fat Teachers: The Discursive Politics of School Reform and Teacher Health.
+Vander Schee, C. and Gard, M. (2014).
+Happy, Healthy and Ready to Teach or, Why Kids Can't Learn from Fat Teachers: The Discursive Politics of School Reform and Teacher Health.
 Critical Public Health, 24(2), 210-225.

 Vander Schee, C. (2009).
 Fruit, Root Vegetables, Fatness and Foucault: Governing Students and their Families through School Health Policy.
 Journal of Education Policy, 24(5), 557-574.